-Located east of Halong Bay and closer to the Chinese border, Bai Tu Long Bay is an off-the-beaten-track destination recently in high demand among international tourists.
+Located in the east of Halong Bay and close to the Chinese border, Bai Tu Long Bay is an off-the-beaten-track destination recently in high demand among international tourists.
 While possessing a similar landscape with the core Halong Bay, Bai Tu Long Bay features clearer water and less-touristy attractions.

 As it is not near Halong City, Cat Ba Island or any inhabited island, you can only visit Bai Tu Long Bay and stay overnight on a cruise, floating on the calm water.
 Normally, a 2 day 1 night cruise cannot reach this bay; only the 3 day 2 night cruise does.